 The Robert Koch Institute (RKI) currently publishes daily situation reports that show the number of reported COVID-19 cases in Germany.
-Using this data, researchers at the Max Delbrück Center for Molecular Medicine in the Helmholtz Association (MDC) have now developed an online tool: Their map displays not only the total number of reported cases, but also the relative number of cases per 100,000 inhabitants for each German state.
+Using this data, researchers at the Max Delbrück Center for Molecular Medicine in the Helmholtz Association (MDC) have now developed an online tool: Their map displays not only the total number of reported cases, but also the relative number of cases per 100,000 inhabitants for each German state, the daily new infections, deaths and current duplication rates.
 In addition, people can use a timeline to track the state-by-state development of the epidemic as well as numbers worldwide.

 The map and timeline are available at .
 The data is automatically retrieved and processed from the RKI website and the website of the European Centre for Disease Prevention and Control (ECDC) every day, with the exact time of data retrieval also noted.